 Cookies and baked goods.
 Even if baked goods don't contain nut

-ingredients, it is possible that they came into contact with peanut or tree nuts through
+ingredients, they might have come in contact with peanut or tree nuts through cross-contamination.

 Candy.
 Candies made by small bakeries or manufacturers (or homemade

 candies) may contain nuts as a hidden ingredient.
 The safest plan is to eat only candies

 made by major manufacturers whose labels show they are safe.